Rockefeller Center Christmas Tree

 The Rockefeller Center Christmas Tree is a large Christmas tree placed annually at Rockefeller Center, in Midtown Manhattan, New York City, United States.
 The tree is put in place in mid November and lit in a public ceremony on the last Wednesday of November or first Wednesday of December and following Thanksgiving.
 Since 1997, the lighting has been broadcast live, to hundreds of millions, on NBC's Christmas in Rockefeller Center telecast.
-The tree lighting ceremony is aired at the end of every broadcast, following live entertainment and the tree is lit by the current Mayor of New York City, the CEO and president of Tishman Speyer and special guests.
-An estimated 125 million people visit the attraction each year.
+The tree lighting ceremony is aired at the end of every broadcast, following live entertainment and the tree is lit by the current mayor of New York City, the CEO and president of Tishman Speyer and special guests.

 The tree, usually a Norway spruce 69 to 100 ft tall, has been a national tradition each year since 1933.
-The official 2024 Christmas Tree Lighting occurred during a live broadcast on December 4, 2024.
-The tree remained on display until mid-January 2025.
+The official 2025 Christmas Tree Lighting occurred during a live broadcast on December 3, 2025.
+The tree will remain on display until 10 January 2026.